Henry Bayley Clive

 Henry Bayley Clive (1800 – 26 February 1870) was a British Conservative politician.

+Educated at Eton and at St John’s College, Cambridge, he was the fifth son of William Clive of Styche, and a cousin of Edward Clive, 1st Earl of Powis.

 Clive was elected Conservative Member of Parliament for Ludlow at the 1847 general election and held the seat until 1852 when he did not seek re-election.